joshuawright11/nd-techclub/01-Basics.md

 doubleVariable = 10 // will NOT throw an error because while 10 is an `Int` the computer is able to 'cast' it to a Double

 print(doubleVariable) // will print 10.0 since the `Int` 10 was cast to a Double

-/* Defining an Object */

-// Blueprint for a TodoItem object that we might use for our todo list class TodoItem: NSObject { // Most Swift objects need to have : NSObject after their definition.
-Will explain someday later

-    // Define variables of the Object here.
-Each todo item has a name and an isCompleted (that keeps track of if it is
-    // completed)
-    //
-    // A variable inside an Object is also called a 'property' of that object (here `name` is a property of `TodoItem`) var name: String
-    var isCompleted: Bool

-    // This is an 'initializer' and is how you create an object.
-Remember, a `class` is a blueprint for an object.
-To create
-    // an object to use you need to call the initializer.
-This creation process is called 'instantiation' and the created
-    // object is an 'instance' of it's type.
-    //
-    // The format for calling an initializer (and thus creating an object) is ObjectTypeName().
-In this case it would be
-    // TodoItem().
-This would return a TodoItem with `name` and `isCompleted` properties for you to use. init() {
-        name = "A default name"
-        isCompleted = false
-    }
-}

-/* Creating an Object */
-let myTodoItem = TodoItem() // Initializes a TodoItem using the function `init` from above print(myTodoItem.name) // will print "A default name" since that's what we set it to in the initializer

-myTodoItem.name = "New name"

-print(myTodoItem.name) // will print "New name".
-Properties of Objects can be modified just like any variable.
-Objects are
-                       // essentially a variable that contains multiple other variables, as defined in the class you create.

 ```